Einhornhool/100-days-of-code/r1-log.md

 ### R1D17
 Didn't do much around easter weekend and skipped a day.
 I failed some challenges on sunday.
 Today I managed some algorithm challenges on fCC and it went pretty well.

+### R1D18
+Did some more algorithm challenges on fCC.
+Went okay, but  I can't seem to get it exactly right without help.